How does a pellet-smoked turkey with crispy skin and maple flavors sound? Heavenly delicious, we bet.

 Pro Tips for Getting the Best Flavor

 - Spray.
-Spray the turkey with a mix of apple juice and apple cider vinegar when it reaches the internal temperature of 125°F .
+Spray the turkey with a mix of apple juice and apple cider vinegar when it reaches an internal temperature of 125°F .
 Repeat the procedure every 30 minutes.
 This will help the turkey remain moist.